 -

 Using Benchmarks: Sometimes, you can compare fractions by referencing common benchmark fractions like 0, 1/2, and 1.
-For instance, if one fraction is less than 1/2 and the other is greater than 1/2, the comparison is straightforward.
+To give you an idea, if one fraction is less than 1/2 and the other is greater than 1/2, the comparison is straightforward.

 - Example: Compare 2/5 and 5/8.